-Buyer Demand Continues to Outpace Inventory of Homes For Sale
+Buyer Demand Continues to Outpace Inventory of Homes For Sale buyer traffic (demand).

-The price of any item is determined by the supply of that item, as well as the market demand.
+The price of any item is determined by the supply of that item, as well as the market's demand for that item.
 The National Association of Realtors (NAR) surveys "over 50,000 real estate practitioners about their expectations for home sales, prices and market conditions" for their Realtors Confidence Index.

-Their latest edition sheds some light on the relationship between Seller Traffic (supply) and Buyer Traffic (demand).
+Their latest edition sheds some light on the relationship between seller traffic (supply) and